vindarel/abelujo/README.md

 this will load aprroximately 400 Cards, Authors, Publishers and Baskets.
 There are already a default Place and Distributor.

+See also the scripts in `scripts/` to load data (specially shelves names), in different languages.

 Troubleshooting
 ---------------